 IR93a is expressed in larval thermosensory neurons and is essential for cool avoidance

-To investigate the expression and function of IR93a, we generated antibodies against a C-terminal peptide sequence of this receptor, and obtained two Ir93a mutant alleles: Ir93aMI05555, which contains a transposon insertion in the fifth coding exon, and Ir93a122, which we generated using CRISPR/Cas9 to delete 22 bases within sequences encoding the first transmembrane domain (Figure 1a).
+To investigate the expression and function of IR93a, we generated antibodies against a C-terminal peptide sequence of this receptor and obtained two Ir93a mutant alleles: Ir93aMI05555, which contains a transposon insertion in the fifth coding exon, and Ir93a122, which we generated using CRISPR/Cas9 to delete 22 bases within the sequence encoding the first transmembrane domain (Figure 1a).

 In larvae, IR93a protein is expressed in several neurons in the dorsal organ ganglion, one of the main sensory organs in the larval head (Stocker, 1994) (Figure 1b-c).
 These neurons encompass the DOCCs (labeled by an Ir21a promoter-Gal4-driven GFP reporter), and the protein localizes prominently to the dendritic bulb at the tip of the sensory processes of these cells (Figure 1c).
 All expression was absent in Ir93a mutants, confirming antiserum specificity (Figure 1c).

 These observations indicated that IR93a might function in cool sensing.
-Indeed, when larval thermotaxis was assessed on a thermal gradient (Klein et al., 2015), we found both Ir93a mutant alleles exhibit strong defects in cool avoidance (Figure 1d).
+Indeed, when larval thermotaxis was assessed on a thermal gradient (Klein et al., 2015), we found both Ir93a mutant alleles exhibited strong defects in cool avoidance (Figure 1d).
 Cell-specific expression of an Ir93a cDNA in the DOCCs under Ir21a-Gal4 control fully rescued this mutant phenotype (Figure 1d).
 These data demonstrate an essential role for IR93a in DOCCs in larval thermotaxis.

 IR93a is required, together with IR21a and IR25a, for cool-dependent physiological responses of DOCCs